 Cuttings are one of the easiest and cheapest ways to increase the size of your bonsai collection.
 There are many advantages of growing bonsai from cuttings; the roots all emerge from the same point, the characteristics of the mother tree is carried over, if it's a fruiting tree the bonsai grown from a cutting taken will soon begin fruiting also, and many more.

 I find that taking hardwood cuttings at this time of the year has proven to provide me with a high rate of success.
 Ensure you take cuttings from trees with desirable characteristics such as leaf shape and size, good bark etc. Use the appropriate hardwood rooting hormone powder or liquid and be sure to use sharp implements such as a grafting knife when you work with the cuttings.
 Buy cutting supplies here.

 As a rooting medium you can use mixes of Groperl, Vermiculite, Peat or even the already mixed Professional Mix.
 You want something which drains quickly but retains moisture or the tender roots issued by the cuttings in spring will dry out quickly.

 Image caption.
 A clay container with completed cuttings.
 Each one could be used to create a new bonsai or as grafting material to improve the roots of more advanced trees.

 Right, so there are some don'ts.
-I'm sure there are more and if you can think of one please share it with us.
+I'm sure there are more and if you can think of one please share it with me.
 Thanks for reading.